Bombing of Gorky in World War II: Consequences of bombardments

 The bombing of the largest industrial center of the country caused an immediate reaction of the supreme power of the Soviet Union.
 On June 5, Stalin personally created a resolution of the State Defense Committee No. 3524 "On the Air Defense of Gorky".
 To investigate the reasons for the failure to fulfill the tasks, a commission was appointed, consisting of the head of the NKVD Lavrentiy Beria, the chief of the NKGB Vsevolod Merkulov, the secretary of the Central Committee of the CPSU (b) Alexander Shcherbakov, the chairman of the Moscow Soviet Vasily Pronin and the commander of the air defense of the country Mikhail Gromadin.

-After the commission's investigation, the commander of the air defense of the region, Major General Alexei Osipov was demoted and GAZ director Alexander Lifshits was removed from his post.
+After the commission's investigation, the commander of the air defense of the region, Major General Alexei Alexandrovich Osipov was demoted and GAZ director Alexander Lifshits was removed from his post.
 On June 8, 100 anti-aircraft guns of small and medium caliber, 250 large-caliber machine guns, 100 searchlights and 75 barrage balloons were allocated for the intensification of air defense of the Gorky industrial region.
 The restoration of GAZ was started almost immediately, on the initiative of the chief designer Andrei Lipgart.
 Immediately after the first raid, the design archive of the plant was evacuated, gasoline was removed from the territory and dismantling of camouflage shields that caused fires began.

 Semyon Ginzburg, people's Commissar for Construction, arrived in Gorky to deal promptly with the reconstruction.

-Air Defense of the city
+Air defense of the city

 In October 1941, Colonel Sidor Slyusarev arrived at the Seimas airfield to receive three new regiments equipped with LaGG-3 fighters.
 Here he stayed for a while, trying to calm the turbulent situation in the city.

 After the November attacks on Gorky, the colonel received an order from Stalin to immediately leave for the city to defend the Gorky district, as the commander-in-chief put it.
 Slyusarev set off on the same night, despite the snow and frost.
 Later he told:

 First, Colonel Slyusarev ordered the creation of day and night patrols of Gorky.
 Immediately after this decision, he went back to the Seimas, where eight air regiments were stationed.
 He ordered them to be dispersed over the airfields of the division area.

 In December, the organizing committee decided to create several large bomb shelters in the Upper City.
 By February 15, 1942, it was planned to build 5 facilities: